swiss-ai-center/documentation/docs/explanations/about-python-pitfalls.md

 # About Python pitfalls

-During the development of the [Core engine](../reference/core-engine.md) and all the services, we have encountered some pitfalls that are worth mentioning.
+During the development of the [Core AI Engine](../reference/core-engine.md) and all the services, we have encountered some pitfalls that are worth mentioning.

 ## Pitfalls